The benefits of cereal and milk for breakfast

 The benefits of cereal and milk for breakfast, with a portion or two of fruit added, are widely accepted within the nutritional community.

-Studies have shown that a balanced healthy breakfast is composed of –
+In our article ‘what is a healthy breakfast‘ we saw that a healthy breakfast is composed of –

 A 30g serving of wholegrains